-The number of calories burned* using an exercise bike depends on the intensity of the workout and how long you use the machine for.
-In order to give you a good comparative idea of how many calories you burn on an exercise bike, we are going to take a look at the figures based on half-an-hour cycling sessions at different intensity levels.
+The number of calories* you can burn using an exercise bike depends on the intensity of the workout and how long you use the machine for.
+In order to give you a good comparative idea of how many calories you can burn on an exercise bike, we are going to take a look at the figures based on half-an-hour workout sessions at different intensity levels.

-*The unit of measure of energy commonly called a “calorie” is actually a “kilocalorie” – however “calorie” is so commonly used, we will use the shorter term here.
+*The unit of measure commonly called a “calorie” is actually a “kilocalorie” – however “calorie” is so commonly used, we will use the shorter term here.

 Exercise Bike Calorie Calculator

-Enter your weight, exercise type & time taken into the calculator, for an estimate of calories burned on an exercise bike:
+Enter your weight, exercise type & time taken into the calculator, for an estimate of how many extra calories an exercise bike can help you burn:

 Before using any data obtained using this calculator, please consult with your doctor!

-Let’s take a look at calories burned on an exercise bike when you use the machine for a half-hour at a low-intensity level.
+Let’s take a look at how many calories you can burn on an exercise bike when you use the machine for a half-hour at a low-intensity pace.
 In all honesty, a low-intensity workout does not have a significant impact on an exercise bike.
-It keeps your body relaxed, which does not make your metabolism work faster in 30 minutes, and doesn’t do much to help you lose weight.
+It keeps your body relaxed, which does not make your metabolism work faster in 30 minutes.

-That being said, cycling on a stationary bicycle may work well if you have a heart condition or an injury that limits your mobility.
+That being said, using an exercise bike can work well if you have a heart condition or an injury that limits your mobility.
 It improves your ability to stay active if you have a heart condition and at the same time, it doesn’t affect the severity of your condition.

 It also improves your insulin sensitivity and the lipid levels in your blood.
-So while a low- intensity workout on the exercise bike might not result in many calories burned, you will still stand to gain some health benefits if you have certain types of heart conditions.
+So while a low- intensity workout on the exercise bike might not burn a lot of calories, you will still stand to gain some health benefits if you have certain types of heart conditions.

-Let’s suppose you weigh 180 pounds and you exercise on an exercise bike for 30 minutes at moderate to vigorous intensity level.
+Let’s suppose you weigh 180 pounds and you exercise on an exercise bike for 30 minutes at moderate to vigorous intensity.
 Using the estimate given by our research-based calculator, you can estimate the energy you burn on an exercise bike at around 292 kilocalories.

 This will help you to complete a proper 30-minute session on the exercise bike without exhausting yourself.

 A lot of people assume that they burn the same amount of calories on an exercise bike and a treadmill.
-The unfortunate truth is that you don’t use all of the muscles that you do on a treadmill to maintain balance on the exercise bike, since your feet are in constant contact with the machine.
+The unfortunate truth is that you are not using all of the muscles that you do on a treadmill to maintain balance on the exercise bike, since your feet are in constant contact with the machine.

-In order to maximize calories burned on the exercise bike, there are a few minor tips you can follow:
+In order to maximize the calories you burn on the exercise bike, there are a few minor tips you can follow:

 - High-intensity interval workouts are the best for burning more calories than steady and light-intensity workouts in the same amount of time.

-- Do make it a point to push yourself further, especially if you start getting too comfortable.
+- Do make it a point to push yourself further, especially if you start getting too comfortable on the exercise bike.

 An exercise bike is a great machine for working out and burning excess calories.
 Make sure you keep these tips in mind if you want to burn more calories and use the machine more effectively.